krooldonutz/Dijkstra-carlane-graph/README.md

 # Dijkstra-carlane-graph
-Application of Dijkstra's algorithm on a changing graph
+Application of Dijkstra's algorithm on a changing graph with the help of a MinHeap Implementation

+Data structures used = Graph, MinHeap

 As a smart student you are always trying to optimise the driving time to your early morning algorithms lectures so that you can sleep more.
 You will be leveraging your algorithms skills